 Online Physical Injury / Accident Intake Form: bit.ly/Fill-Out-Your-Online-History

 Online Functional Medicine Assessment: bit.ly/functionmed

-The information herein on "Balancing Thyroid Function: Stress, Inflammation, and Nutrition." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Balancing Thyroid Function: Stress, Inflammation, and Nutrition." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)